Energy efficiency in Pennsylvania

 Energy efficiency, or efficient energy use, describes an optimization of the power requirements and environmental impacts of energy systems.
 This includes actions taken by a governing body to decrease power use over an entire power grid, or actions taken by individuals to make their energy use in their house less wasteful.
 It is also one of the easiest and most cost effective ways to fight climate change and air pollution.

 Sustainable energy policy was first standardized in Pennsylvania in 1999, and since then 93 financial incentives and regulatory policies have been passed to refine energy efficiency in the state.
-Government run incentive programs are used to encourage homeowners to save money and reduce their energy consumption.
+Government-run incentive programs are used to encourage homeowners to save money and reduce their energy consumption.
 Pennsylvania passed the flagship energy efficiency bill Act 129 in 2008 that includes incorporating rebate programs for tune-ups of heating and cooling systems.
 As of 2019, Act 129 has helped save 8.8 million MWh (Mega Watt hours) of electricity, valued at $6.4 billion.
 Act 129 also created a commission on energy efficiency and conservation that would help implement and track progress made in accordance with the bill.

-History (1996 - Present)
+History

 Following a 1996 law on electricity systems in Pennsylvania, four Sustainable Energy Funds (SEFs) were created to advance clean, renewable, and efficient energy production and consumption.

 In 1999 the Pennsylvania Sustainability Energy Board was created to standardize policy and facilitate cooperation between Pennsylvania's energy agencies.

 In 2002 Pennsylvania enacted a program permitting homeowners to take out additional mortgage loans on a property for the purpose of increasing energy efficiency twofold or less.

 Between 2002 and 2006, 25 policies were passed with the function of providing financial incentives to improve clean and energy efficiency.

 In 2005 the Pennsylvania Public Utility Commission (PUC) put into action a law on net metering, requiring all energy companies to offer forward credit on energy bills for homes with their own power generation.
 This policy mainly targeted home solar generation.

 In late 2009, the most recent Uniform Construction Code (2009 UCC) established an enforceable benchmark on energy standards.

 Between 2014 and 2017 FirstEnergy (previously the Metropolitan Edison Company), one of the four SEFs created in 1996, awarded 22 grants and loans for various energy efficiency improvements and audits.
 All but two of these actions were taken during 2015 and 2016.
 The most common energy efficiency upgrade was to LED lighting.